lpelczar/Eisenhower-Matrix/README.md

 12. As a user I would like to see colored (only unmarked) todo_items:
   - green: if the deadline is coming far than 3 days
   - orange: if deadline is coming in the next 3 days
-  - red: if deadline is crossed
+  - red: if deadline is today

 13. As a user I would like to see a matrix formatted to the following table.